suryanshkumar/Graph-Segmentation/README.md

 flexible to use.

 In addition to this, Robot vision platform rarely uses raw image formats(.ppm, .pgm etc), most of the time compressed image formats (say .jpg) are used.
-Hence, this algorithm can be easily integrated with ROS(OpenCV).
+Hence, this algorithm can now be easily integrated with commonly used robot platform ROS(Robot Operating System).

 To run this version of Software you must have few dependencies installed